Josh Naylor Player Props: Guardians vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.08 team ERA that ranks 13th across all league pitching staffs.
+- The 8.1 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in MLB.

-- Brewers pitchers combine to give up 95 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- The Brewers have a 4.04 team ERA that ranks 12th among all MLB pitching staffs.

-- In his last appearance on Saturday against the Pittsburgh Pirates, the left-hander went five scoreless innings while surrendering two hits.
+- The Brewers rank 23rd in baseball in home runs surrendered (96 total, 1.3 per game).

-- The 36-year-old has put up an ERA of 3.28, with 5.4 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .227 batting average against him.
+- His last time out came on Sunday against the Pittsburgh Pirates, when the righty threw six innings, surrendering two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.